 6. Vanderbilt Berkshires Estate, Lenox, Massachusetts

 Although this historic treasure isn’t currently open to the public, Vanderbilt Berkshires Estate, formerly known as Elm Court Estate, is worth mentioning.
-Not only was this home built by one of the Commodore’s granddaughters, but events held at Elm Court helped shape the course of history.
+Not only was this new home built by one of the Commodore’s granddaughters, but events held at Elm Court helped shape the course of history.

 With its wood shingles, asymmetrical facades, and gambrel roofs, the 106-room, 55,000-square-foot home built by Emily Thorn Vanderbilt and her husband, William Douglas Sloane, in the 1880s remains the largest American shingle-style home in the U.S. In its heyday, the 89-acre estate attracted U.S. Presidents and European royalty, and in 1919, the Elm Court Talks held at the estate helped create the League of Nations and draft the Treaty of Versailles, which ended World War I.